yellobyte/ESP32-DevBoards-Getting-Started/README.md

 Almost all development boards feature a greater number of GPIO pins, a combination of WLAN antenna and/or IPX antenna connector, USB-Port, LDO voltage regulator and some LEDs (Power/RX/TX).
 Some boards have additional features, like TFT display, camera (e.g. OV2640), RGB-LED (e.g. WS2812B), battery connector, more Flash memory (up to 16MB) and/or PSRAM (up to 8MB), etc.

- Writing a few tiny software programs (examples) is probably the best way to get familiar with a certain board.
+Probably the best way to get familiar with a certain board is writing a few tiny software programs (examples) for it.
 A good start would be to let the onboard LED blink or change color (RGB-LED), generate a few lines serial output, connect to the local WLAN, read the status of a connected push button, put the ESP32 into sleep mode, create a single file on an attached SD-Card or some other simple task.
 You get the idea.

 BTW: Arduino uses the name **sketch** (file extension *.ino) for a program.

 ## :file_folder: Software Examples

-Under [**boards**](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/blob/main/boards) you find a (growing) collection of software examples (programs) I used over the last couple of years for playing with & exploring various ESP32 development boards.
+Under [**boards**](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/blob/main/boards) you find a (growing) collection of programs for each board listed below.
+They will help you explore the features of those boards.

 All examples were created and build with **VSCode/PlatformIO**.
 Each example has it's own project directory (one that contains a platformio.ini file).
 Make sure you have the latest **Arduino ESP32 development package** installed (V5.2.0 at the time of this writing).